 Sleeping Positions to Induce Labor

-The Anatomy Behind Labor Induction
+The Anatomy of Labor Induction

 Sleeping Positions to Try

-The Left-side Position
+Left-side Position

 The Squatting Posture

-Elevated Hips Technique
+The Elevated Hips Technique

 Butterfly Stretch